top of page

 Sofia: Speed humps.

-Scott: This is really confusing as a person who uses a lot of single-use plastic, doesn’t really like that he uses a lot of single-use plastic, but tries to do his best, tries to recycle, and often feels that he can’t figure it out.
-Why has recycling kind of been pushed onto the consumer like this, as our responsibility?
+Scott: This is confusing, as a person who uses a lot of single-use plastic doesn’t really like that he uses a lot of single-use plastic, but he tries to do his best, tries to recycle, and often feels that he can’t figure it out.
+Why has recycling been pushed onto the consumer like this as our responsibility?

 Who is responsible for the plastic pollution problem?

-Sofia: I think it’s something that we’ve kind of taken for granted, that once the product is in our hands, it becomes our problem.
-And that holds some truth to the extent that you do need to physically bring it to its next phase of life, and that will never change.
-There will always be a consumer element involved in whichever solution we find to the recycling system.
+Sofia: I think we’ve taken it for granted that once the product is in our hands, it becomes our problem.
+And that holds some truth to the extent that you need to bring it to its next phase of life physically, and that will never change.
+A consumer element will always be involved in whichever solution we find for the recycling system.

-But where it ends up, it makes a really big difference, because if you knew that you could just take that cup back to your nearest Starbucks, then you’d know immediately what to do once you’re done with that.
+But where it ends up makes a huge difference because if you knew that you could take that cup back to your nearest Starbucks, you’d know immediately what to do once you’re done with it.

 Scott: Right.

-Sofia: Instead, what you’re gonna do, most likely is at best, you’re going to find a plastic-specific bin in your immediate surroundings, and at worst, you’re just gonna find the regular bin and you’re just gonna chuck it in there.
+Sofia: Instead, what you’re gonna do, most likely, is at best, you’re going to find a plastic-specific bin in your immediate surroundings, and at worst, you’re just gonna see the regular bin, and you’re just gonna chuck it in there.

 Scott: Right.

-Sofia: Because you don’t have any other options available to you, but how much more easy would it be if you could just bring it to your nearest Starbucks location?
-And obviously you’re in a city, so that seems easy to you.
-For people who do not live within a walkable radius, that could be a bit trickier.
-But some coffee stores are trialing a system of the sort.
+Sofia: Because you don’t have any other options, how much easier would it be to bring it to your nearest Starbucks location?
+And obviously, you’re in a city, so that seems easy to you.
+That could be a bit trickier for people who do not live within a walkable radius.
+But some coffee stores are trialling a system of the sort.

 Scott: Coming up, we’ll talk about why alternatives to plastic aren’t enough.
 We’ve got to throw away the whole damn system.